13 Ich bin ein Berliner

 “Three hundred D-mark,” he demanded not wasting a word.

 “Fourth floor, no lift,” he said, banging the key down on the counter, the cigarette never leaving his lower lip.

 Shaun wanted to ask if breakfast was included, but decided not to bother.

-The noise and the light filtering through a faded off-green curtain woke him before six the following day.
+The noise and the light filtering through a faded off-green curtain woke him before six the following morning.
 Looking through a grimy window, he was confronted by a dark cloudy sky and the screech of city traffic, as it reclaimed the wet streets.
 He showered and selected carefully from a restricted range of light casual clothes, applying aftershave and deodorant liberally.
-He sat on the bed reading the Bild Zeitung from the previous day a second time and checking his watch nervously every few minutes.
+He sat on the bed reading the Bild Zeitung, from the previous day, a second time and checking his watch nervously every few minutes.
 Finally, he gave in and determined to walk through the bleak city streets, leaving enough time for a prayer in the Gedachtniskirche.

 “I wasn’t sure I would recognise you,” she admitted, as he kissed her on the cheek.

 The momentary sunshine, which had accompanied her entrance, had already disappeared and a heavy shower began to drench them.
 Shaun put up his umbrella, offered her his arm and smiled:

 “Rain and umbrellas just seem to follow us.”

 “At least this time you left the short trousers at home and remembered to bring an umbrella,” she answered, her eyes laughing.